Skip to content

 Unlike many establishments that lose their sound quality over time and begin the inevitable downfall, Shepheard’s Hotel’s end was instead a tumble.

-Some residents reported the famous lavish quality of Shepheard’s Hotel was declining by the end of the decade.
+Some residents reported that Shepheard’s Hotel’s famous lavish quality was declining by the end of the decade.
 This could be related to the aftermath of World War II and the great economic depression affecting the hotel operating company.
-The political unrest in Egypt, which heated up in the late 1940s and the early 1950s, also contributed to the hotel losing some of its glory.
+The political unrest in Egypt, which heated up in the late 1940s and early 1950s, also contributed to the hotel losing some of its glory.

-However, what really put a sudden end to Shepheard’s Hotel was the Cairo fire of 26 January 1952, which completely destroyed it.
-The impact of this event was so massive that a total of 750 buildings, shops, cafes, hotels, restaurants, theatres and cinemas were totally or partially damaged.
+However, what really ended Shepheard’s Hotel abruptly was the Cairo fire of 26 January 1952, which completely destroyed it.
+The impact of this event was so massive that 750 buildings, shops, cafes, hotels, restaurants, theatres, and cinemas were totally or partially damaged.

 Modern Shepheard Hotel

 In an attempt to restore the iconic Shepheard’s Hotel, a new one was built five years after its destruction.
 It was given the name Shepheard Hotel.
 For some reason, it was not built on the same land but rather at a location about one kilometre away, in the neighbourhood of Garden City.
-The modern Shepheard Hotel was utterly different from the first one in terms of the area, design, and architecture, which had nothing to do with the European style of downtown Cairo.
-The new hotel came out looking much like a modern boxy building, but it was privileged to oversee the River Nile’s dazzling water.
+The modern Shepheard Hotel was utterly different from the first in terms of area, design, and architecture, which had nothing to do with the European style of downtown Cairo.
+The new hotel looked like a modern boxy building, but it was privileged to oversee the River Nile’s dazzling water.

-The new hotel also did so well and soon became one of the country’s most luxurious and leading hostelries.
+The new hotel also did well and soon became one of the country’s most luxurious and leading hostelries.
 For over half a century, Shepheard Hotel provided fantastic residencies for tourists from all over the world.
-In 2009, a decision to renovate Shepheard Hotel was made.
+In 2009, a decision was made to renovate Shepheard Hotel.
 The project was awarded to the British Company Rocco Forte, which promised to reopen the hotel in 2014.
-But the plans were never executed, partially because of the Egyptian Revolution of 25 January and the political unrest that followed it.
-When it was finally clear that no work was to begin anytime soon, the hotel was temporarily closed in 2014 until better fate waves on the horizon.
+However, the plans were never executed, partially because of the Egyptian Revolution of 25 January and the political unrest that followed it.
+When it was finally clear that no work would begin anytime soon, the hotel was temporarily closed in 2014 until better fate awaited.

-It was not until six years after that, while the hotel was still standing patiently and probably getting sickeningly bored of watching sunrises and sunsets over the Nile, the Egyptian General Company for Tourism and Hotels (EGOTH) came to an agreement with the Saudi company AlSharif Group Holding to finance the renovation of the hotel.
-That said, the hotel apparently turned out to be just as unlucky as Scrat from the film franchise Ice Age as the contract was signed only two weeks before the outbreak of the coronavirus.
-Due to the lockdown, the renovation work was slowed down, if not paused completely.
+It was not until six years after that, while the hotel was still standing patiently and probably getting sickeningly bored of watching sunrises and sunsets over the Nile, the Egyptian General Company for Tourism and Hotels (EGOTH) agreed with the Saudi company AlSharif Group Holding to finance the renovation of the hotel.
+That said, the hotel was just as unlucky as Scrat from the film franchise Ice Age, as the contract was signed only two weeks before the coronavirus outbreak.
+Due to the lockdown, the renovation work was slowed, if not paused completely.

-In February 2023, the final contract between the two parties, the Egyptian and the Saudi, was signed with the Hong Kong investment company Mandarin Oriental Hotel Group to take care of the management.
-Shepheard Hotel is set to reopen as a luxury five-star hotel in 2024.
+The final contract between the two parties, the Egyptian and the Saudi, was signed in February 2023, with the Hong Kong investment company Mandarin Oriental Hotel Group to manage the Shepheard Hotel.
+It is set to reopen as a luxury five-star hotel in 2024.

-Downtown Cairo is the heart of the city and the beloved hub for all Egyptians and especially Cairenes.
-If you ever make it to Egypt, which we hope you do, make sure you visit these legendary attractions in downtown Cairo if you want to make your trip a never-to-forget experience.
+Downtown Cairo is the heart of the city and the beloved hub for all Egyptians, especially Cairenes.
+If you ever make it to Egypt, which we hope you do, make sure you visit these legendary attractions in downtown Cairo to make your trip a never-to-forget experience.

 Leave a comment